 12) Hoary Vervain

 Hoary vervain is a perennial wildflower from the verbena family (Verbenaceae).
-It grows in meadows and prairies across the central United States.
+It grows in wildflower meadows and prairies across the central United States.
 These flowers are exceptionally drought-tolerant and thrive even in dry areas.

 Hoary vervain produces spikes of purple, pink, or white tubular flowers from spring until fall.
 As the plant grows, the spike develops clusters of tiny nut-like seeds above the remaining flowers.